2010 European Men's Handball Championship: Bidding process

+On the 5 May 2006, in Vilamoura, Portugal, Austria was given the hosting rights for the first time ever.
+They were the first country since 1998 to host the tournament despite never qualifying on merit.

 Venues

 5 Austrian cities have been selected to host the 2010 Championship.
 The venues in Linz, Graz and Wiener Neustadt were only used during the preliminary round.
 The fourth venue to be used in this round was located in Innsbruck, and was also one of the two venues in the main round.
 The other being Wiener Stadthalle in Vienna, which was the only venue to be used in the final round.

 Qualification

 Qualification matches were played in 2008 and in 2009.
 For the first time, in qualification round all teams are included, except host Austria and defending champion Denmark.
 Teams were divided in 7 groups and top two teams from each group qualified to European Championship.